PhD Student Profiles by Specialization

 Sujit T. Thomas

-Sujit T. Thomas, doctoral student
+Sujit T. Thomas, doctoral candidate

 Sujit’s broad research interests include theology of Scripture, theological interpretation of scripture, Christian origins, scriptural interpretation in early Christianity, early Christian attitudes to Judaism, orthodoxy and heresy in early Christianity, and mysticism.
 He is also interested History of Christianity in India.
 Sujit is a priest in the Malankara Church and is concerned about pastoral implications of Biblical and historical studies.